jmh3434/java-precourse/Precourse Java.md

 Both of these threads both think that the instance is null.

-Whichevever thread finishes last will override the teslacar with whatever instance it has created.
+Which evever thread finishes last will override the teslacar with whatever instance it has created.

 #### The Fix

-We could use a sychronized block which ensures that only one thread can enter a piece of code at once so we don't run into this problem.
+We could use a synchronized block which ensures that only one thread can enter a piece of code at once so we don't run into this problem.

 ### The Code